nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-develop-with-reactredux.md

 {{#> callout type='info' }}
 We are always eager to receive feedback on our projects.
-Please report bugs, wishes or anything related to the nuxeo-angular-sample project at [answers.nuxeo.com](https://answers.nuxeo.com)
+Please report bugs, wishes or anything related to the reactjs-sample-ui project at [answers.nuxeo.com](https://answers.nuxeo.com)
 {{/callout}}

 * * *